JJHPhoto/prompt-me/README.md

 As I was reading through the docs, I was taking notes on how I'd like to create and deploy the app.
 I decided to create the app with React and deploy it on Netlify.
 Once those decisions were made, it was time to start working on the app.

 I prioritized getting my API call working.
 Which proved a bit more difficult than I thought.
 I had done similar apps with API calls before but I was rusty.
 I did some Google searches and ended up on a [YouTube video](https://www.youtube.com/watch?v=Xxtu-bkSAB8)using this API in React.
+I found this video to be very helpful as a refresher on React.